meteorhacks/inject-data/README.md

 # meteorhacks:inject-data

-### A way to inject data to the client with initial HTML
+#### A way to inject data to the client with initial HTML

-This is the project used by fast-render to push data to the client with the initial HTML.
+This is the package used by [`fast-render`](https://github.com/meteorhacks/fast-render) to push data to the client with the initial HTML.

 ## Installation